No One Killed Jessica: Critical reception

 No One Killed Jessica received positive reviews from critics upon release, with praise directed towards its screenplay and Balan and Mukerji's performances.
-It received a rating of 80 percent on the review aggregator website Rotten Tomatoes based on ten reviews, with an average rating of 6.5 out of 10.
+It received a rating of 80% on the review aggregator website Rotten Tomatoes based on ten reviews, with an average rating of 6.5 out of 10.
 Writing for the entertainment portal Bollywood Hungama, Taran Adarsh gave the film 4 stars out of 5.
 He wrote of Mukerji's performance, "In the role of a spirited and audacious journo, Mukerji, who smokes non-stop, flings swear words every now and then and who rebuffs being a voiceless spectator when the culprits go scot-free, is simply exceptional."
 The critic felt that Mukerji "sinks her teeth into the character, giving it the much required pragmatism that it necessitates".
 Nikhat Kazmi of The Times of India found Mukerji to be "impeccable" in the role, which Kazmi described as "the world-wise, hard-talking, foul-mouthed journalist", and Baradwaj Rangan appreciated her for playing against type.
 Komal Nahta opined, "Mukerji does a fine job, getting into the skin of the character of the feisty journalist who has no qualms about speaking her heart out and using swear words at the drop of a hat."
 Daily News and Analysis's Aniruddha Guha declared Mukerji's performance as "one of her best performances till date".

 Anupama Chopra gave No One Killed Jessica 3 out of 5 stars, claiming that the film was "several notches ahead of the tripe we've been subjected to in theatres lately".
-This time, Chopra was critical of Mukerji's performance, arguing that "the character is written superficially and Rani's portrayal of her is equally banal.
-It's all about externals.
-She argues a lot and proudly labels herself a bitch but her hair stays perfectly in place and in the end, she even gets to do a super-hero-like slow motion walk."
-Sanjukta Sharma of Mint shared similar thoughts; she was believed that Mukerji was "overloaded and overdetermined and she blusters through the role of the "bitch" who gets away with everything".
+However, she was critical of Mukerji's performance, arguing that "the character is written superficially and Rani's portrayal of her is equally banal."
+Sanjukta Sharma of Mint shared similar thoughts; she believed that Mukerji was "overloaded and overdetermined and she blusters through the role of the "bitch" who gets away with everything".
 Rajeev Masand calling the film a "full-on melodrama that doesn't always ring true".
 He compared it with Aamir, and found No One Killed Jessica to be "disappointing".
 However, Masand appreciated the leads' performances; Masand called Balan "plays her character one-note, and seems to forget to invest any personality into Sabrina", and similarly on Mukerji's performance, saying: "...
 [D]espite being saddled with a cliché of a character, is more cinematically engaging, and knows exactly how to command the screen with her presence."